typemytype/batchRoboFontExtension/README.md

 ## Binary Merge

 Will merge specific tables from a source.
 Only avaialbe when when a UFO is provided and when the UFO has the source path in the `font.lib`.

+Binary Merge is using the output settings as in Generate.